Who's buried in Westminster Abbey?

 Westminster Abbey

-Whether your interest is in the architecture, the history or culture that shaped the world we know today, you'll gain a true sense of history when you visit some of the most famous Westminster Abbey tombs:
+Whether you're into cool, gothic architecture or the history and culture that shaped the world we know today, you'll gain a true sense of history when you visit some of the most famous Westminster Abbey tombs.

 Edward the Confessor

-Edward the Confessor was responsible for the building of Westminster Abbey during his reign from 1042-1066.
-After a turbulent childhood when England was the target of Viking raids and invasions, Edward spent 25 years in exile, until he was received as one of the first Anglo-Saxon kings.
-He was the first Anglo-Saxon — and only king of England — to be canonized, in 1161.
+Edward the Confessor was behind the building of Westminster Abbey during his reign from 1042 to 1066, though he never got to see it finished because, well, he died before it was completed.
+After a turbulent childhood when England was the target of Viking raids and invasions, Edward spent 25 years in exile until he returned to become king.
+He was the first Anglo-Saxon — and only king of England — to be declared a saint, in 1161.

-From Edward the Confessor until George II, most kings and queens had a Westminster Abbey burial.
+From Edward the Confessor until George II, most kings and queens were treated with a Westminster Abbey burial.

 Edward V

-Despite being named King of England upon his father's death, 12-year-old Edward V wasn't crowned, and only reigned for 86 days before his uncle Richard III seized the throne and sent him and his brother to the Tower of London.
-They would forever be remembered as "The Princes in the Tower" after disappearing in 1483.
-Their fate remains unknown but it is widely believed that they were murdered on the orders of Richard II.
+Despite being named King of England upon his father's death, little 12-year-old Edward V wasn't crowned.
+Poor Eddie only reigned for 86 days before his uncle Richard III seized the throne and sent him and his brother to the Tower of London.
+After disappearing in 1483, their fate still remains unknown to this day but it is widely believed that they were murdered on the orders of Richard III.

 Anne of Cleves

-The fourth of Henry VIII's six wives, Anne of Cleves and Henry were only married for six months before the marriage was annulled.
-Originally from Dusseldorf in Germany, she was brought over to England for their wedding in 1540 - but Henry wasn't taken with her.
-After the annulment, she was referred to as 'the King's beloved sister', and ended up outliving all of Henry VIII's other wives, dying in 1557.
+The fourth of Henry VIII's six wives, Anne of Cleves and Henry were only married for six months before the marriage was annulled (awkward).
+Originally from Dusseldorf in Germany, she was brought over to England for their wedding in 1540 - but Henry apparently didn't fancy her one bit.
+After the annulment, she was referred to as 'the King's beloved sister', and ended up getting to keep her head and outlived all of Henry VIII's other wives, dying in 1557.
 She is the only wife of Henry VIII to be buried in the Abbey.

 Elizabeth I